 Selected candidates for appointment as an MPD police officer must agree to serve at least two years as a sworn member upon successful completion of the initial training program or may be required to reimburse the District for recruit training.

 At MPD, we know there are many options for serving in law enforcement.
 That is why we offer among the most competitive pay and benefits packages in the region.

 The annual starting salary for police officers is $60,199; after successful completion of the 18-month probationary period, members earn $65,863.
 Recruits begin earning their full salary upon entering the Academy.
 A top step officer can earn an annual salary of $110,478.
 Officers who work the evening tour of duty receive a three percent pay differential.
 Officers working the midnight shift receive a four percent differential.

-Police officers (and civilian employees) who are certified as fluent in any language other than English, including American Sign Language, receive a $50 stipend per pay period approximately an extra $1,300 per year.
+Police officers (and professional staff) who are certified as fluent in any language other than English, including American Sign Language, receive a $50 stipend per pay period approximately an extra $1,300 per year.
 To qualify for the stipend, members must pass a certification test administered by an outside contractor.

 - Defined Benefit Plan.